shivamsharma1234/emotion-detection-in-tweets/README.md

 </table>
 Table 2.
 Table shows precision, recall, fscore and support value calculated for different emotions with LSTM CNN model trained.

+<h3>Appendix</h3>
+<h2>Instructions to run the code<h2>
+<p>1.
+Extract the code folder</p>
+<p>2.
+Install the requirements for the code mentioned in requirement.txt file by using the
+below command
+<b>pip install -r requirements.txt<b></p>
+<p>3.
+Run the jupyter notebook ‘Emotion detection in tweets using Bidirectional LSTM
+with CNN.ipynb’ file inside the ‘notebooks’ folder.</p>
+<p>4.
+This notebook contains all steps to do exploratory data analysis, model training and
+prediction on the datasets.</p>
+<p>5.
+Folder name ‘datasets’ contains the train_preprocess.csv and valid_preprocess.csv.</p>
+<p>6.
+Folder name ‘models’ contains the saved weights of the trained model in .h5 format
+after training.</p>